 How often do we cry out with the same words?
 It is so easy, isn’t it, to see the trials in our life as events that are against us.
 How can trouble in our family be for us?
 How can the death of a child be for us?
 How can chronic illness be for us?
 How can it be good when I find out my child was the target of someone else’s sinful actions?
 How can it be good when I have to sit down with my spouse and conclude that that old car in the driveway has to get us through just one more year?
 Or that extra job I must take on or those longer hours I must work must continue?

 But, Christian, these events are not against us.
 Jacob was wrong.
 Jacob was wrong when he thought all these things were against him.
 We are wrong, too, if we think the same.
 Like a beam of light that pierces the late afternoon storm clouds, God’s Word gives us hope.
 In Romans 8:31, Paul says “If God be for us, who can be against us?”
 What a hope that is!
 All these things are NOT against us.
 God is for us.
 Let’s be assured of this every day.
 This is a foundational doctrine of our faith.
 The Canon’s Fifth Head of Doctrine expresses this truth clearly and comfortingly.
 The whole Fifth Head is worth reading again, but I quote one section: “But God is faithful, who, having conferred grace, mercifully confirms and powerfully preserves them therein, even to the end.”

 God is for us every second of the day… “even to the end.”
 Nothing that happens to us is against us; it is always for us.
 Christian, does that give you hope?
 Then let us cling to that truth.

 This post was written by Rick Mingerink, a member of the Grandville Protestant Reformed Church in Michigan.
-Rick is also the principal at Adams Christian School.
+Rick is also a principal at a Christian school in West Michigan.
 If you have a question or comment for Rick, please do so in the comment section.